-How I Have Sex: "Can End Up Feeling Nothing Even When All the Right 'Spots' Are Touched"
+How I Have Sex: “I Can End Up Feeling Nothing Even When All the Right ‘Spots’ Are Touched”

 On the whole, lust and love exist as separate frames.
 Sex drive, for me at least is completely independent of my sexuality.
 Because sex drive can exist independent of a partner, I can personally have a sex drive alone as well.
 But the drive to do it with somebody else, that only really occurs if I have a deep emotional attachment with them.
 But I do have to say that I’m more satisfied with partnered sex because there’s foreplay involved, which I typically get lazy and skip when it’s just me.

 Physical attraction matters very little to me — if you compare it with the emotional connection, the physical is insignificant.
 I prefer people without a gym body.
-As somebody who myself has struggled with body image issues all my life, I once dated someone who had a six-pack and was a model.
+As somebody who has struggled with body image issues all my life, I was once involved with someone who had a six-pack and was a model.
 It was very intimidating to me and I couldn’t see past that exterior and engage with him as a person.
 I wanted someone who looked like a regular Joe.

 People who actually end up falling in love and having serious relationships and sex within that relationship, and being monogamous with each other, it’s uncommon nowadays.
 I value monogamy — but I’m not 100% sure if my monogamy is connected to my demisexuality or not.
 But I am demisexual, and I am also monogamous.
 You can be monogamous or polyamorous — that’s independent of your sexuality.

 Over time, the novelty factor around sex has, of course, worn off, because it can’t stay forever.
 I also find that I share some of the same thoughts about sex as before: the desire to feel intimate with your partner, when I experience emotions with someone, those things have remained constant.
 It’s just that the language I use now to talk about it is more evolved.
-I have become more corporate in how I feel and how I view sex: I feel this pressure to conform and think of it and approach it in the same way other people do.
+Over time, I have become more comfortable in how I feel and how I view sex: I don’t feel this pressure to conform and think of it and approach it in the same way other people do.
 And I realized that your personal and social identity don’t have to be homogenous; everybody doesn’t have to be the same.
 That’s the most dominant change that I’ve experienced.

 As a demisexual and bisexual, it can be kind of tricky to deal with which part of me is more important, so to speak.
 Am I equally both things?
 Which of it makes me more queer?
-There is also the whole aspect of a lot of queer people who don’t think that demisexuality makes you queer — which makes me feel like we’re being nudged.
+There is also the whole aspect of a lot of queer people who don’t think that demisexuality makes you queer — which makes me feel like we’re being nudged away.
 There may be demisexual people out there who choose to say that ‘I am demi, but I don’t feel like I’m queer, I’m still straight,’ and that’s their prerogative.
 But the problem is that a lot of people who are LGBTQ tacitly assert that you don’t have the right to identify as queer just because you are demisexual.
 That makes me feel unseen and sad.

 I understand that the whole thing of slotting ourselves into a certain sexuality or gender.
 It’s not a strict label, but rather just a rough way to understand whereabouts on the spectrum a person might be.
 And that ultimately, to understand a person better, you need to ask them because they are the only ones who can answer those questions for you, because everybody is completely unique — even two demisexual people could be completely different.
 I’ve had this conversation with somebody else who was also a woman who was demisexual, and bisexual like me, and we still differ so much in how we approach sexuality and love and sex.